Aayush452-cell/Assingment/README.md

 2) I failed to depoly it on Heroku because i didn't find any resources regarding deployment of sql with django on heroku.
 So improvement can be made in this.
 3) We can make code format more better by using Django Templating as it was not such big project so i didn't go for it

+Before running the project, run these commands,

+1) pip install -r requirements.txt
+2) Install SQL on your device and create a database and make sure to include the name of your database in settings.py file
+3) Start Xampp and start mysql servers and the run these commands on pycharm or on any ide.
+5) python manage.py makemigrations
+6) python manage.py migrate
+7) python manage.py runserver

 ![image](https://user-images.githubusercontent.com/68737300/132103269-145547c8-2a99-4fac-aaf7-f2541faec13e.png)
 ![image](https://user-images.githubusercontent.com/68737300/132103023-420cb979-4d07-4952-b059-58f3ef945fae.png)
 ![image](https://user-images.githubusercontent.com/68737300/132103084-5cc6c1b6-d1b9-4ac8-a45c-dd527770531c.png)